Where nothing goes right, everything is bad, nothing looks good.

 I woke up from my Valium haze later that evening and I

-remember gazing upon a room full of amazing people surrounding me, wondering how they even got there because VALIUM.
+remember gazing upon a room full of amazing people surrounding me, wondering how they even got there because of VALIUM.

 I remember all of us going to the apartment I was to share with my fiance.